DorHarizi/Dor_Harizi_2_Year_Ex1-oop_Python/README.md

    </p>

 ---
 ## Here are our results for the avarage waiting time:
-   - **The B1...B5 represents each of the buildings we tested.**
-   - **The Calls_a...Calls_d  represents each of the calls scenario we tried.**
-   - The buildings B1, and B2 can be tested only on calls_a because this is the only scenario with calls that are in the floor range of these buildings. (-2,10)

 |           | **B1** | **B2** | **B3** | **B4** | **B5** |
 |-----------|--------|--------|--------|--------|--------|